Hellraiser: Production

 During production, Doug Bradley had trouble hitting his marks during his takes in make-up as he could not see through his black contact lenses and was afraid of tripping over Pinhead's skirts.
 The special effects of the unnamed creature, known as "The Engineer" in the novels, proved challenging as the creature was difficult to maneuver.
 Other issues included a rushed shoot of the Chinese restaurant scene with Kirsty and Larry, due to the lateness of the person responsible for letting the cast and crew into the establishment.
-Numerous props of the Lament Configuration, which were constructed from wood and cut-out brass, were produced by special effects designer and maker Simon Sayce; due to the box's delicate construction, Sayce would lie on the floor under the Cenobites during some takes in case it was dropped, to save himself the eight hours it took to create another.
+Numerous props of the puzzle box, the Lament Configuration, which were constructed from wood and cut-out brass, were produced by special effects designer and maker Simon Sayce; due to the box's delicate construction, Sayce would lie on the floor under the Cenobites during some takes in case it was dropped, to save himself the eight hours it took to create another.

 About seven or eight weeks after principal photography had finished, the executive producers saw the footage and liked the film enough to invest more into it.
 Because of this, a few scenes were redone with a higher budget, like the scene near the end where Frank's body is ripped apart.
 To produce Frank's resurrection, effects like reverse motion were used to give his skeleton flesh and inner organs.

 The film had two editors: Richard Marden and an uncredited Tony Randel.